 Instructions

-- Pour the batter into the pan.
-Bake until the cornbread begins to brown, especially around the edges.
+- Bake cornbread until it begins to turn golden brown, especially around the edges.
 A toothpick inserted in the center should come out clean – about 18 – 24 minutes.
-Cool for about 10 minutes before serving.

 Notes